 Every Primary Years student is supplied with a personal digital device.

-The school day is divided into three 100 minute lessons which equates to fifteen lessons per week.
+The school day is divided into three 100 minute lessons which equate to fifteen lessons per week.

 During each week students will participate in: